 With a credit card, your business can make partial payments on your balance each month or pay in full as your cash flow allows.

-Besides the 0% APR deals we already mentioned that some business credit cards offer on purchases, you may also be interested in 0% balance transfer deals offered by some credit cards.
+Besides the 0% APR deals we already mentioned some business credit cards offer on purchases, you may also be interested in 0% balance-transfer deals offered by some credit cards.
 Those allow you to pay off balances from high-interest credit cards during a low- or no-interest introductory period.
 Those deals aren’t possible with charge cards.